Halim1989/Gmap-for-Android/README.md

 After creation, a key is generated.
 Copy it, we will need it in our project.

-open the AndroidManifest of the GmapExample project.
+Open the AndroidManifest of the GmapExample project.

 Search for this lines of code and put your generated key in the android:value :